 Upper blepharoplasty has probably changed the least of these procedures.
 We still use the same basic incisions.
-With a better understanding of the importance of fullness for youthful beauty we almost never remove fat from the middle fat pocket both to preserve the youthful look and avoid an operated “A” shape to the upper lids.
+With a better understanding of the importance of fullness for youthful beauty, we rarely remove fat from the middle-fat pocket both to preserve the youthful look and avoid an operated “A” shape to the upper lids.
 However, there are numerous newer techniques to change the lid fold.

 Lower blepharoplasty has also changed with a recognition of the role played by cheek descent with age in creating an undesirable cheek lid contour.
 Our treatment options include mid-facelift, fat transposition, or fillers to repair this deformity.
 Early on we almost always approached the lower lid with a skin muscle flap sub-ciliary incision but as the transconjunctival approach became popular it became our technique of choice.

 In recent years, however, we find ourselves performing more skin muscle flap procedures again to address muscle laxity and more precisely transpose fat and lift the SOOF.
 There is also a renewed focus on supporting the lower lid with various canthoplasty and canthopexy techniques.
 Finally, some of the factional lasers provide excellent nonsurgical treatments.